+Production planning in the intermediate range of time is termed Aggregate Planning.
+It is the process of planning the quantity and timing of output over the intermediate time horizon (3 months to one year).

-Production planning in the intermediate range of time is termed as 'Aggregate Planning'.
-It is thus called because the demand on facilities and available capacities is specified in aggregate quantities.
-For example aggregate quantities of number of Automobile vehicles, Aggregate number of soaps etc. Here the total expected demand is specified without regard to the product mix that makes up the specified figure.
+It is thus called because the demand on facilities and available capacities are specified in aggregate quantities e.g aggregate quantitates of thousands of litres of paint or no of automobiles etc. That is in aggregate planning the total expected demand is measured without regard to the product mix (Maruti Dzire, Maruti Alto, Maruti Swift etc) that makes up this figure.